FrancisVila/MFT_convert/content/en/docs/SecureTransport/Upgrade_Guide/upgrade_plan/_index.md

 -   Evaluate the effort required for this upgrade.
 You should consider:
     -   Length and impact of product down time
     -   Basic upgrade effort
     -   Specific actions that might be required due to incompatibilities or limitations.
-See <a href="incompatibilities" class="MCXref xref">Upgrade paths and incompatibilities</a>.
+See [Upgrade paths and incompatibilities](incompatibilities).
     -   Initial validation and non-regression testing
     -   Upgrading your different operating environments, for example, test, and preproduction

 ## Minimum version requirement

 To upgrade directly to {{< SecureTransport/componentshortname  >}} {{< SecureTransport/componentversion  >}}, you must have {{< SecureTransport/componentshortname  >}} 5.4 with the latest patch installed.
-See <a href="incompatibilities" class="MCXref xref">Upgrade paths and incompatibilities</a> for a complete list of supported upgrade paths.
+See [Upgrade paths and incompatibilities](incompatibilities) for a complete list of supported upgrade paths.

 ## Upgrade methods

 There is currently one method for upgrading to {{< SecureTransport/componentshortname  >}} {{< SecureTransport/componentversion  >}} from an earlier version:

 -   Apply an upgrade pack – When you apply the upgrade pack, the upgrade logic auto-detects and configures settings and prepares the upgraded installation for use without any additional configuration.
 This includes the upgrading of clustered implementations.
-For upgrade instructions using an upgrade pack, refer to <a href="../upgrade_overview" class="MCXref xref">Upgrade procedures</a>.
+For upgrade instructions using an upgrade pack, refer to [Upgrade procedures](../upgrade_overview).

-See <a href="incompatibilities" class="MCXref xref">Upgrade paths and incompatibilities</a> to learn about incompatibilities between earlier versions of {{< SecureTransport/componentshortname  >}} and this version.
+See [Upgrade paths and incompatibilities](incompatibilities) to learn about incompatibilities between earlier versions of {{< SecureTransport/componentshortname  >}} and this version.

 ## Product downtime considerations